-Tap on any point that you want to edit.
-You can either edit the numeric fields directly or you can touch and hold the point with your finger and then drag and drop it to its new position.
+Tap the point you want to edit and then, either edit the numeric fields directly, or drag and drop it to a new position.

 - Touch and hold the point you want to edit until its color changes to yellow before you try to drag and drop it to its new position. - Zoom in to place your points more accurately.
 The resolution of the grid will get finer as you zoom in.